 My response on a relationship science class debate at BYU: Can man and woman be “mere” friends?
 Another male response: Yes!
+If they refrain from becoming too well acquainted.

 Today in class it was said that men and women can’t be friends, and are always romantically inclined to each other.
 One student even publicly shamed another in class for not sharing his opinion in this.
 No, he was not speaking in behalf of the males present as he had claimed!
 I am a male with quite a different opinion than this loud mouth froward fellow.